There is an abundance of research and scholarly analysis examining the efficacy of grade retention.

 examining the efficacy of grade retention.
 Educational

-provides valuable insight regarding the effectiveness of various
+research provides valuable insight regarding the effectiveness of various

 prevention and academic intervention programs, these studies warrant further